-Grilled chicken breast is a summer favorite, served plain or slathered in barbecue sauce.
-Its versatility makes this meat useful in the kitchen as well; not only does grilled chicken breast serve as a high quality protein source by itself, you can add it to salads and casseroles to boost nutritional value.
-Chicken breast is readily available in grocery stores across the United States, and you can find it raw or pre-cooked.
+Grilled chicken breast is a summer time favorite, served plain or slathered in barbecue sauce.
+Its versatility makes this meat useful in the kitchen as well; not only does grilled chicken breast serve as a high quality protein source by itself, you can add it to salads and casseroles to boost the nutritional value.

 Calories and Serving Size

 The calories in a 4-oz chicken breast amounts to 171 calories, although any sauces or marinades you use on the chicken will add to the calorie count.
 No need to drag out your food scale to measure out a 4-oz. portion: this serving size of grilled chicken breast is approximately the size of the palm of your hand.
 Chicken has no carbohydrates or fiber.

 A 4-oz. serving of grilled chicken breast has 3.6 grams (g) of fat, of which 1.1 g is saturated fat, according to USDA National Nutrient Database.
 Your daily fat intake should range from 20 to 35 percent of your total calories, depending on your gender and age, according to USDA Dietary Guidelines.
 Keep fat consumption within that spectrum to avoid weight gain and related health problems.

 Eat a 4-oz. portion of grilled chicken breast and you contribute 35 g of protein to your meal plan.
 The recommended daily allowance is 46 g for adult females and 56 g for adult men, according to USDA.
 Like all animal proteins, grilled chicken breast is a complete protein, containing all the amino acids your body needs to function.
 Protein is a vital component of every cell in your body and is required for building muscle and repairing tissue.

 Read More: How Much Protein Does Meat Have?